YosysHQ-Docs/AppNote-130/docs/source/index.rst

 Note that this approach comes with significant caveats and limitations.
 Please read the Caveats section below before attempting to apply this method to your own designs.

 What follows is a concrete example illustrating this approach.
+Note that the current example is intentionally simple and could be implemented directly using SCY.

+TODO: show SCY implementation?

 Example Design Under Test
 -------------------------